atlassian-archive/dataschool/dataschool/_chapters/learn-sql/extras/and-or-boolean-logic.md

 ></sqlbox>

-To get more technical boolean logic is a way of representing how bits in a computer are processed.
+To get more technical, boolean logic is a way of representing how bits in a computer are processed.
 Let’s explore more about these conditional statements (e.g. if-else, [where](https://dataschool.com/learn-sql/where/), or [case-when](https://dataschool.com/how-to-teach-people-sql/how-case-when-works/) statements) with truth tables to understand how precisely boolean logic works.

 ## Truth Tables